PUSH TO TALK OVER CELLULAR (POC)

 Cellular PTT has several intrinsic qualities that lend well to specific business circumstances, such as large commercial trucking fleets that need constant communication over vast geographies, or field-maintenance teams that travel region-to-region to service industrial machinery.
-Under such conditions, POC has several key advantages:
+Under such conditions, POC radios have several key advantages:

 Because the device is on a cellular network, PTT users can also communicate with smartphone users who have the Motorola WAVE app installed on their device and are registered as part of the talk group.

 Yes, wireless networks can be remotely programmed to improve coverage if needed; for instance, Wi-Fi can be used in fortified structures and facilities with limited cell signal penetration.

 Yes, an easily deployed system gateway facilitates seamless interoperability between POC and traditional MotoTRBO systems.

 Most POC devices feature built-in GPS, which enables businesses to track field technicians, maintenance workers and fleets in real-time using a web interface.

 Deploying POC devices is fast and easy because the network infrastructure is already in place.
 No major overhauls to existing systems are necessary for implementation.
 Users simply set up talk groups via an online portal to pre-program radios.

 Suppliers offer POC devices in a predictable monthly pricing model.
 Just like consumer cellular plans.

 Ease of implementation and simple pricing make POC devices ideal for temporary use cases or projects.
 This also means that new devices can easily be added or removed as needed.